Comcast/RestfulHttpsProxy/api-example-rewrites.md

 - *The regular expressions must be double escaped. so the regex `\.` will be `\\.` to look for a dot.*
 - *The regular expressions are in golang regex format.*
 - *if you want to use (**find**  + **replace**)  (**delete**)  (**append**)  (**prepend**) together, then you must separate them into separate rules*

-See the api-example...md files for more info.

-### Logging is not yet supported